HumanDuck23/froggo-grinder-v2/README.md

 That way you can get all the sweet leveling rewards!

 ### How does Froggo work?
 One of the key features that make Froggo so hard to detect is the more or less complete randomization of basically everything the bot does.
-The bot types messages at random speeds, it takes a random amount of times to press buttons, it sends the commands in a (only kind of) random order (like a human).
+The bot types messages at random speeds, it takes a random amount of time to press buttons, it sends the commands in a (kind of) random order (like a human).
 Very early prototype versions didn't include lots of randomization, and were blacklisted pretty quick.
-With the randomization in place, the bot has been able to stay undetected for multiple weeks!
+With the randomization in place, the bot has been able to stay undetected for multiple weeks (and counting)!

 ### Will I get banned for using Froggo?
 Technically, any kind of automation of a normal user account is against Discord's TOS ([Support Article](https://support.discord.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-)).
 However, they will not actively go looking for userbots / selfbots, so they are unlikely to get banned if they don't stress the API (which Froggo does not).
 So you are most likely to be fine.